 Are you looking for constructive feedback or validation for your great ideas?

-I witness this one a lot, too, it’s the other side of the coin: “I appreciate your feedback, but I really like this logo/website/about page copy/etc. I created for myself so I’m going to keep it the way it is.”
+I witness this one a lot, too, it’s the other side of the coin: “I appreciate your feedback, but I really like it the way it is so I’m going to keep it that way.”
+If you find yourself doing this, stop wasting time asking for advice and just get out there with it.
+You’re ready. 🙂